 Toy retail is a very challenging business.
-The new generation of younger shoppers is more demanding than ever and when they enter a toy store they demand emotions, fun and joy.
-If you want to sell toys successfully you require a store where customers love to patronise, somewhere they enjoy spending quality time, a place with beautiful interactive displays full of colourful products.
+The new generation of younger shoppers is more demanding than ever and when they enter a toy store they demand emotions, fun, and joy.
+If you want to sell toys successfully you require a store where customers love to patronize, somewhere they enjoy spending quality time, a place with beautiful interactive displays full of colorful products.

 In order to compete in an increasingly online market, you have to keep up with ever-changing customer appetites.
 Parents want fast shipping for the toys they have chosen for their little ones, they need 100% product availability, and they need reasonable prices.